Skip to content

 1. Create validator(s) to validate incoming data

-2. Create DTO(s) to format outgoing data
+2. Create transformer(s) to format outgoing data

 3. Create controller(s) with handlers for the specific operations